Invariance Principle and dynamics: Introduction

 An active aspect of the theory of dynamical systems is the study of asymptotic properties of successive iterations of a transformation.
 This is performed through the description of global (often statistical) properties and objects.

 For instance, the Lyapunov exponents were introduced by A.M.
 Lyapunov to study the stability of dynamical properties under perturbations.
 In the late sixties, in foundational papers about smooth diffeomorphisms and flows on compact manifolds, D.V.
 Anosov and S. Smale showed that uniform absence of vanishing exponents also induces some form of stability (see \cite{M88} for the converse).
 On the other hand, at about the same time, D.V.
 Oseledets showed that Lyapunov exponents always exist in a probabilistic sense, almost everywhere for any invariant probability measure.
-The systems with no vanishing Lyapunov exponents in this sense also have a rich theory, see \cite{Y13}, \cite{W17}.
+The systems with no vanishing Lyapunov exponents in this sense have a rich theory as well, see \cite{Y13}, \cite{W17}.
 The question so arises of understanding vanishing Lyapunov exponents of invariant probability measures.
 It turns out that, often, vanishing Lyapunov exponents implies a non-trivial invariance of... something.
-These results are nicknamed as the action of an `Invariance Principle' \footnote{Our Invariance Principle is not related with the one in Large Deviations theory.
+These results are nicknamed as the action of an Invariance Principle\footnote{Our IP is not related with Donsker IP in Large Deviations theory.
 Ours came later, but it is more of a principle that has something to do with some invariance.} and the goal of this paper is to survey the ergodic theory behind some examples.
+In this text, we write IP for Invariance Principle.

-The common feature of these examples is the introduction of some entropy, typically an average of Liebner-K\"ullback information, that quantifies how some measure is distorted by the dynamics.
+The common feature of these examples is the introduction of some entropy, typically an average of Kullback-Liebler informations, that quantifies how some measures are distorted by the dynamics.
 Then the vanishing Lyapunov exponent forces this entropy to vanish as well (see the basic inequalities propositions \ref{basicinequality1}, \ref{basicinequality2}, \ref{basicinequality3}, \ref{basicinequality4}).
 The vanishing of this entropy forces the desired invariance by an application of the equality case in Jensen inequality.